gearsdigital/reporter-for-kirby-docs/src/docs/guide/index.md

     description: My custom description
 ```

-### Template
+### Templating

-The template is responsible to generate the actual value which is being sent.
-You can and do whatever you want to adapt the output, but the output is always treated as plain text.
+Reporter for Kirby comes with two templates.
+A template is responsible to generate the actual value which is being sent.
+You can and do whatever you want to adapt the output.

+1. Issue Tracker
+2. E-Mail

+#### Issue Tracker (Repository)

-#### Default
+##### Default

-`/site/plugins/kirby-reporter/templates/reporter.php`
+`/site/plugins/reporter-for-kirby/templates/reporter.php`

 ```php
 ## Issue Template